burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 };
 ```

 Starting from C++11 `using` keyword is also used for Base Constructor inheritance.
-Please check section ["Miscellaneous Features of C++11"](#miscellaneous-features-of-c11) of this document for description.
+Please check section ["Miscellaneous Features of C++11"](#miscellaneous-features-of-c11) of this document for a description.

 ## Template Function Overloading
 Template function overloading searches for a set of suitable specializations according to steps (1-4) described below: